 How Minimalism Can Hurt Your Finances

 Besides the overarching theme of crafting a life with less stuff and more meaning, there are no hard and fast rules to minimalism.
-Everyone can define and walk out their unique version of it.
+Everyone can define and work out their unique version of it.
 As a result, it’s quite possible to approach minimalism in a way that hurts your finances.
-Here’s why.
+Here’s why:

 Quality Comes With a Price

 A core tenet of minimalism is to prioritize quality over quantity.
-And that makes sense; if you are living with less and doing less than those things can and should be of quality.
+And that makes sense; if you are living with less and doing less then those things can and should be of quality.

 Purging Can Cost You